Intoware/workfloplus-docs/docs/job-query-documentation.md

 ```

 ## Selecting Specific Steps
-specific steps can be selected to be returned in the query and named at the same time
+Specific steps can be selected to be returned in the query and named at the same time

 **Step Search**
 A search term can be applied to the steps array, this will look for an exact match against each stepId, stepTag and then stepTitle.
 If none are found it will return null, if one or more matches are found it will return the first match that it finds.